MooersLab/jointprob1D/README.md

 # jointprob

 The [jointprob community](https://scicloj.github.io/docs/community/groups/jointprob/) is a Bayesian data analysis (BDA) study group.
-Our goal was to work through Richard McElreath's *Rethinking Statistics, 2nd Ed*.
+We aimed to work through Richard McElreath's *Rethinking Statistics, 2nd Ed*.
 We met for two hours once every two weeks.
 We made it through chapter 7.

 There were initially about 30 people interested in jointprob last summer.
 Four parallel sections were held to accommodate different schedules and time zones.
 I participated in Section D, which met on Saturdays.
-Secion D was the last section left standing as of December.
+Section D was the last section left standing as of December.
 We were down to 4-6 participants.
 It was time for a refresh.